The American President: Influence on The West Wing

 The screenplay for the film inspired many aspects of Sorkin's later television drama The West Wing.
 The two productions follow the staff of a largely idealized White House, and like many of Sorkin's projects, share ideologies.

-The film's influence can be seen most clearly in early episodes of the series; some dialogue in the two are nearly identical.
+The film's influence can be seen most clearly in early episodes of the series; some dialogue-passages in the two are nearly identical.
 Sorkin has been known to say that much of the first season was actually taken from material he edited out of the first draft of The American President's script.

 One of the issues touched on in the film and developed in the series relates to gun control bills, developed in "Five Votes Down".
 While the bill is ultimately withdrawn by President Shepherd because it is ineffectual, on the series President Bartlet and his staff work hard to pass their bill even though it is badly flawed (and end up doubly unhappy when VP John Hoynes, whom the President and senior staff are feuding with, clinches the bill for them by persuading an influential southern Democrat to support it).

 More significant is the issue of a "proportional response" to military attacks on American assets abroad.
 In The American President, Andrew Shepherd finds himself in the Situation Room having to order such an attack against Libya's intelligence headquarters after they bombed a missile defense system called "C-STAD" (Capricorn Surface-to-Air Defense) which had been positioned by the U.S. in Israel.
 He muses for a single line "Someday, someone's gonna have to explain to me the virtue of a proportional response", before giving the order.
 In "A Proportional Response", President Bartlet finds himself in similar circumstances (Syrian intelligence shot down a U.S. plane in Jordan and killed numerous Americans, including a young Naval officer who the President had decided would be his personal physician) and, seated in the White House Situation Room with his own National Security Council asks: "What is the virtue of a proportional response?"
 In both cases, the President chooses a military response that is relatively measured, but in the movie President Shepherd never considers a "disproportionate" response while President Bartlet plans such an action to destroy a large civilian airport in Syria; he eventually gives the green light for a strike similar to the one used in the movie.